(animal) Physiology The study of life, in particular

 of living of people; more specifically art, science,

-tillage 2: the act of developing the intellectual
+cultivation, tillage 2: the act of developing the

-skills 5a: the integrated pattern of human behavior
+technical skills 5a: the integrated pattern of human

-that includes thought, speech, and artifacts and depends
+behavior that includes thought, speech, and artifacts and

-social forms, and material traits of a racial, religious
+beliefs, social forms, and material traits of a racial,

-or social group 6: cultivatiion of living material
+religious or social group 6: cultivatiion of living

-in prepared nitrient media; also: a product of such
+material in prepared nitrient media; also: a product of

 Wikipedia: In the